 When people think of Venice, they often imagine romantic canals and sweeping seaside vistas.
 Yet Venice has long been a world-city embracing many cultures and cuisines from the Mediterranean and the Middle East.

 Throughout history, Venice has always had a strong, vibrant Jewish community, with synagogues, and restaurants contributing to the local cuisine.
-It would even be safe to say that no Venice food tour would be complete without stops at kosher restaurants like Gam Gam and Hostaria Al Vecio Bragosso.
+It would even be safe to say that no food trip to Venice would be complete without stops at kosher restaurants like Gam Gam and Hostaria Al Vecio Bragosso.

 Hostaria Al Vecio Bragosso